Try for free

 Ten principles for good design

-While working at Braun, Rams was on a quest to answer the question, “Is my design a good design?".
-To find an answer to the question, he devised ten principles of design that continue to inspire designers to date.
+While working at Braun, Rams was on a quest to discover the true meaning of good design.
+He devised ten principles of design, which continue to inspire designers today.

 1. Good design is innovative